Confinement-Induced Resonances in Rabi-Coupled Bosonic Mixtures

 where $B= 0.9049$ \cite{pricoupenko2007, pricoupenko2007b}, and again $\sigma = \1$ for $\delta >0$, while $\sigma = \2$ for $\delta <0$.
 At strong driving, $\Omega \gg |\delta|$, we then observe a displacement of the scattering resonance towards small values of $a_{\sigma\sigma'}/l_{\perp}$.
 Since the typical experimental scenario corresponds to $a_{\1\1} \ll l_{\perp}$, our results enable probing and exploiting more easily the confinement-induced resonances in ultracold quantum gases.

-Concerning the 3D results, we obtain the 3D coupling constant $g_{3D} = 4 \pi a_{3D}$, and we reproduce the findings of Ref.~\cite{lavoine2021}, to which we refer for detailed analyses.
+Concerning the 3D results, we obtain the 3D coupling constant $g_{3D} = 4 \pi a_{3D}$ and we reproduce the findings of Ref.~\cite{lavoine2021}, to which we refer for detailed analyses.

-Finally, let us discuss what occurs when all scattering lengths are equal, i.e. $a_{\sigma \sigma'} = a$.
+Finally, let us discuss what occurs when all scattering lengths are equal, i.e., $a_{\sigma \sigma'} = a$.
 In this case, interactions become spin independent as all scattering channels are characterized by the same Bethe-Peierls boundary conditions.
 Any mixing of the spin states, realized by varying the Rabi coupling $\Omega$, does not affect the scattering problem, which is exactly described by the single-species results of Eqs.~\eqref{g1DOlshanii} and \eqref{Petrovf0}.
 We demonstrate this result in Figs.~\ref{fig2} and \ref{fig3} insets, which magnify the region where all scattering lengths coincide.

 \textbf{Conclusions.---} We analyzed the scattering problem in low-dimensional bosonic mixtures with Rabi coupling, finding that the driving field can displace the resonance location towards scattering lengths much smaller than the oscillator length.
 In particular, in the large Rabi coupling regime we observe that confinement-induced resonances can be engineered for fine-tuned small scattering lengths $a_{\sigma\sigma'} \ll l_{\perp}$.
-Our findings open the way towards the observation of confinement-induced resonances in ultracold atomic mixtures, and provides a new handle to efficiently control interactions in atomic gases \cite{lamporesi2010, zurn2012}.
-We presented our results choosing realistic values for Ref.~\cite{lavoine2021} experiment, and recent advances in the stability of the driving field \cite{tiengo2025b} combined with strong transverse confinement could further facilitate their observation.
+Our findings open the way towards the observation of confinement-induced resonances in ultracold atomic mixtures and provide a handle to efficiently control interactions in atomic gases \cite{lamporesi2010, zurn2012}.
+We presented our results choosing realistic values for a recent experiment~\cite{lavoine2021} and latest improvements in the stability of the driving field \cite{borkowski2023, cominotti2024, tiengo2025b} combined with strong transverse confinement could further facilitate their observation.